-According to Social Boosting virtually all companies could benefit from an ERP system; with data from every department accessible at the click of a button, businesses can make smarter decisions, run more efficiently and elevate their customer service.
+According to Social Boosting virtually all companies could benefit from an ERP system; with data from every department accessible at the click of a button, businesses can make smarter decisions, use marketing tools ( indexsy can help you with the best proposal for your business), run more efficiently and elevate their customer service.
 Of course, finding the right ERP for your company will depend largely on its specific operations.
 For some companies, the best option is to develop a custom ERP system.
 Regardless of which software you choose, there are some functions that almost all ERPs should offer.

 What Should ERP Software Do?